In the light of the latest government instructions, all pubs are now closed until at least December 2nd.

 The pub is listed at Market Hill and at 12 Great Market place in 1830 and at 13 Meat Market (between 1840 and 1891).

-It's shown (though not named) on this old OS map from about the end of the 19th century (larger map); the location has been confirmed on an old town plan.
+It's shown (though not named) on this old OS map from about the end of the 19th century (interactive map); the location has been confirmed on an old town plan.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)